compmec/pynurbs/docs/source/rst/knotvector.rst

 Knot Vector
 =============

+One of the main objects used by this library is the **KnotVector**.
-To compute the basis functions, it's used a specific type of ordoned vector, which we call **KnotVector**.

-This KnotVector defines not only the parametric interval extremities, but also the internal knots, which are responsible for the behavior of the curve, like continuity and smoothness.
+It's a specific type of ordoned vector which defines the parametric interval and the curve's internal behavior, like continuity and smoothness.

-The construction of a KnotVector may be complicated.
-A Generator can be used to create these knotvectors by setting the ``degree`` and the ``npts`` (number of points).
+A Generator can be used to create these knotvectors by passing the ``degree`` and the ``npts`` (number of points).

 .. code-block:: python

+    from compmec.nurbs import GeneratorKnotVector
     GeneratorKnotVector.bezier(degree=1)
     # [0, 0, 1, 1]
     GeneratorKnotVector.bezier(degree=2)